MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 #### Create a user to serve as a "user" in the app.

-   1. Repeat the steps in the previous section to create a second user as shown next.
+   1. To create a user to serve as a "user" in the app, repeat the steps in the previous section to create a second user as shown next.

       :::image type="content" source="media/quarkus-with-microsoft-entra-id/create-regular-user.png" alt-text="Screenshot of creating a user acting as regular user." lightbox="media/quarkus-with-microsoft-entra-id/create-regular-user.png":::